 It’s great to have ambitious goals (we should), but it’s problematic to believe we are overall failures if we don’t reach the stars.
 For most of us, happiness is connected to being as close to perfection as possible.
 We assume that if we can complete everything on our life’s wish list then life will be complete and happy.
 But, feeling whole is not based on external perfection or material things and the road to success is never perfect.

 In the past, I would get down on myself when I would make long to-do lists only to not get everything done.
 Before implementing new strategies, I would feel so emotionally defeated at the fact that I was not accomplishing everything, every day, every month as I wanted.

 Through some planning and reflection, I figured out a way to minimize that poor cycle of thinking.
 I started to learn that it’s more important to focus on productivity and efficiency as opposed to having a “perfect” day.

-For me, productivity and efficiency is my new idea of success—a slight adjustment that has made a huge mental and emotional difference.
+For me, productivity and efficiency are my new idea of success—a slight adjustment that has made a huge mental and emotional difference.
 It has re-framed how I feel about my days, the intention I set at the beginning of each day, and how I focus on things throughout my day.
-The good part: It has helped me actually accomplish more than I thought I could.
+The good part is: It has helped me actually accomplish more than I thought I could.

 Here are some questions I now ask myself:

 - What are the most important things I need to accomplish today?

 - Are there things I can do now to set myself up for a productive day?